FAQs

 Do you offer any summer programs?

-Yes, we offer a one week "summer camp" during the first week of June.
-Typically, we offer 1 to 2 classes with 10 students in each class.
+Yes, we offer a one week "summer camp" during the last week or May or the first week of June.
+Typically, we offer 3 to 4 classes with 10 students in each class.
 The science based themes utilized in the past were "Sea Life" and "Safari Animals" where crafts, music, centers and experiments relate to the developmentally appropriate theme.
 The daily hours are 9:30 to 1:30 and classes are filled on first-come, first-serve basis.